elabftw/elabdoc/doc/contributing.rst

 .. code-block:: bash

    sudo elabctl start
-   # allow up to 2 minutes for the container to start
+   # allow up to 2 minutes for the web container to start

 * Enable debug mode to disable the caching of Twig templates